n3okill/enfsmove/README.md

 **enfs** stands for [E]asy [N]ode [fs]

+This module is intended to work as a sub-module of [enfs](https://www.npmjs.com/package/enfs)

 Description
 -----------
 This module will add a method that allows moving files and directories in the file system.